HengruiLou/vipa_Medoutcome/README.md

 - GSVA and pathway-level comparisons
 - intersections between DEG signals and external gene lists/models

-Example (templates):
+Example:

 ```bash
 python experiments/0_data.py
 python experiments/3_gene_data_analysis.py
 python experiments/4_gsva_only.py
 ```

-> **TODO**
-> Document required inputs/outputs for each experiment script (file paths, expected columns, gene naming conventions, normalization).

 ---

 ## Reproducibility

-To facilitate reproducibility, we recommend adding the following artifacts to the repository:
+In order to ensure the reproducibility of the experimental results, we have attached the following files to the code repository:

 ### Pinned environment
 - `requirements.txt` with version constraints.